Motor vehicles are an essential part of our day-to-day lives and are of high-value.

 Prevention |

-There are a number of measures you can take to decrease the chance of losing your vehicles to auto theft:
+There are a number of measures you can take to decrease the chance of losing your vehicle to auto theft:

 You can also take steps to reduce the likelihood of purchasing a re-vinned vehicle: